 2nd Method: Password Protect a Folder using MacPaw Hider 2

 All of the third party programs will cost you money to fully function on your Mac.
 One of them is the Hider 2 which has easy to use interface and does not require any complicated settings.
-This program will basically create the vault on your Mac where you can save the important files and folders and can even make them invisible from your Mac OS X. As this program is not available on the Mac App Store, so, you will have to purchase it from MacPaw website and install it manually on your Mac OS X.
+This program will basically create the vault on your Mac where you can save the important files and folders and can even make them invisible from your macOS.
+As this program is not available on the Mac App Store, so, you will have to purchase it from MacPaw website and install it manually on your macOS.

 Click here to purchase the full version of Hider 2 and download the .DMG of the file.
 After downloading the file, launch it on your Mac and here’s how it will look.
 Hold the MacPaw Hider 2 and drop it to the “Applications” folder.

 On the next screen, click on the “Open” button.
 If you haven’t enabled the installation from all sources, you will have to go the System Preferences to make changes.
 Click on the Apple sign in top left corner and click on “System Preferences”, hit the “Security” and open the program.